-If you have merch, it’s a great incentive for patrons to sign up.
+If you have merch, it’s a great incentive for fans to become your patrons.
 Streamer The1Janitor gives stickers every few months to $10+/mo supporters and T-shirts twice a year to $50+/mo patrons.

 Or, consider L’Amour et la Musique, a beauty and wellness blogger.
 She offers makeup samples to her patrons when they’re available as part of a personalized recommendations tier.

-Just remember to take into account the time and cost of fulfillment—shipping goods can easily take more out of your budget than you’d expect.
-That said, it can also drive much higher reward tier pricing.
+Just remember — the time and cost of fulfillment—shipping goods can take more out of your budget than you’d expect.
+That said, it can also drive much higher benefit tier pricing.
 It’s all a matter of finding what works for you and your audience.